6 Reasons Why the Octopus Is the Mascot of Steampunk

 Sources

 1) It’s undeniable that Jules Verne’s classic science fiction novel, 20,000 Leagues Under the Sea (1870), has influenced the Steampunk movement.
 It tells the story of Captain Nemo and his advanced submarine, the Nautilus.
 During its journey, the Nautilus encountered several giant octopuses that Captain Nemo and his crew fought.
-Steampunk’s fascination with octopuses probably originated from there.
+For many, this is where steampunk’s fascination with the octopus truly begins.

 2) The movement of an octopus is powered by water, not unlike a steam vehicle.
 When an octopus needs a burst of speed to capture prey or escape predators, it fills its muscular cavity with water and then quickly expels the water through a siphon.
 This is called jet propulsion.
-It makes octopuses (and other cephalopods that also use jet propulsion) the fastest marine invertebrates.
+The mechanism is uncannily mechanical—fluid-driven, pressurised and efficient—and makes cephalopods the fastest marine invertebrates.

 4) Cthulhu, the fictional monster created by H.P.
 Lovecraft, was heavily inspired by octopuses.
 Cthulhu first appeared in 1928 in the short story The Call of Cthulhu, in which he is described as a chimera of an octopus and a dragon.
-While Cthulhu is not steampunk, there are several Steampunk/Cthulhu crossovers.
+While Cthulhu is not steampunk, the visual and thematic overlap has spawned countless steampunk–Cthulhu crossovers.

 5) In the 19th century, the octopus was a symbol of the railroad and the Industrial Revolution, which are central to the steampunk culture.
 Railroad companies, with their sprawling networks similar to tentacles, were seen as monsters attempting to take over the farmers’ lands.
-That’s the reason, 150 years ago, the Southern Pacific Railroad was called the Octopus by its detractors.
+That’s the reason, 150 years ago, the Southern Pacific Railroad was called the Octopus by its detractors, accused of strangling local economies in the name of progress.